NHOrus/srwq-compilation/episode-09.md

 The Raioh slams into the ground right in front of the Schutzwald, but its still easily close enough.
 The artillery mech is launched into the air by the detonation of plasma, and crashes into a nearby library, its half-melted limbs flying in all directions as the stresses crumple the suit into so much scrap.
 The three Gespensts are knocked over by the cloud, the paint peeling off in the heat as the pilots fight to retain control of the damaged mechs without passing out.

-NEXT MOVE?
-Anonymous Thu 04 Feb 2010 04:05:40 No.4475138 Report
->>4475117
-Counter Break on the nearest enemy unit.

-Shout something about destined victory,
-Flashman !!ERci6wn3X9G Thu 04 Feb 2010 04:05:40 No.4475139 Report
->>4475063
-Maybe with the LP Engine...
-Anonymous Thu 04 Feb 2010 04:06:40 No.4475144 Report
-Quoted By: >>4475162
->>4475117
-SPAM LIGHTNING FALL LIKE YOU'RE KIVA SPAMMING EMPEROR FORM Anonymous Thu 04 Feb 2010 04:10:40 No.4475162 Report Quoted By: >>4475219
->>4475144
-Then, when they start to predict your moves, switch to Counter Break and slingshot a mech into another.
-Sciencegar Sciencebolt Thu 04 Feb 2010 04:17:40 No.4475196 Report
->>4474307
->>4474311

-I've already explained that these threads are going to be updated intermittently from time to time, during my busy periods.
-This thread is fairly inactive so far today, so it'll probably last until tomorrow or even friday, with me taking breaks to eat, sleep, and have a life.

->Tekkaman Volnutt

-And now all I can think of is Tron Bonne as Tekkaman Rapier.
-Anonymous Thu 04 Feb 2010 04:18:40 No.4475203 Report
-Quoted By: >>4475219
->>4475117
-Counter Break the gespents now that they are blinded, but don't kick them.

-Instead, order everyone else to launch their strongest attacks on the enemy cluster.
-THEN you can kick them.

-You know, overkill.
-Anonymous Thu 04 Feb 2010 04:23:40 No.4475219 Report
->>4475203
->>4475162
-Using Counter Break to control enemy positions is...actually quite a good move for psycho Katina.

-And just Counter Break smash the Gespies into each other, that should finish them off.
-We've got bigger fish to fry, after all...
-Sciencegar Sciencebolt Thu 04 Feb 2010 04:45:40 No.4475300 Report
-Quoted By: >>4475327 >>4475351
 "Katina, We're coming in too suppo-"

 "I CAN'T HEAR YOU, I'M KICKING TOO MUCH ASS!!!"